Trine Lotherington Danielsen

 Trine Lotherington Danielsen (born 9 March 1967) is a Norwegian politician for the Conservative Party.

-Danielsen grew up in Singsaker, Trondheim.
+Danielsen grew up in Singsaker in the city of Trondheim.
 She worked in the aquaculture industry as a head of production for Timar Group in Portugal, consultant for EWOS and managing director of CAC and the Blue Planet Academy.
-From 2011 to 2015 she served as the mayor of Hjelmeland.
+From 2011 to 2015 she served as the mayor of Hjelmeland Municipality.

 She was elected as a deputy representative to the Parliament of Norway from Rogaland for the term 2017-2021.
 In total she met during 12 days of parliamentary session.
 In the 2021 election she desired renomination, but only managed to win a 17th slot.

 In February 2020 she was appointed to Solberg's Cabinet as a State Secretary for the Minister of Fisheries in the Ministry of Trade, Industry and Fisheries.
 She served as a State Secretary until Solberg's Cabinet fell in October 2021.